Green-Custard/gitsync/docs/README.md

 ## Return Values

-### Ref

-When you pass the logical ID of this resource to the intrinsic `Ref` function, Ref returns the JobID.

 ### Fn::GetAtt

 The `Fn::GetAtt` intrinsic function returns a value for a specified attribute of this type.
 The following are the available attributes and sample return values.